Narvik-app/backend/docs/DEPENDABOT.md

 The main configuration file that defines:
 - Which package ecosystems to monitor
-- Update schedule (weekly on Mondays at 3:00 AM UTC)
+- Update schedule (weekly on Saturdays at 3:00 AM UTC)
 - Pull request limits
-- Reviewers and labels
+- Assignees and labels
 - Dependency grouping rules
 - Ignored major version updates for critical frameworks

-### `.github/workflows/dependabot-auto-merge.yml`
+### `.github/workflows/dependabot.yml`

 An automated workflow that:
-- Waits for CI tests to pass on Dependabot PRs
+- **DISABLED** - Auto-merge functionality has been disabled
-- Automatically approves and merges minor and patch updates
+- Now only adds informational comments to new Dependabot PRs
-- Adds a warning comment on major version updates that require manual review
+- Requires manual review and merging of all dependency updates

 ## Update Schedule

-All dependency updates are checked **weekly on Mondays at 3:00 AM UTC**.
+All dependency updates are checked **weekly on Saturdays at 3:00 AM UTC**.

 ## Dependency Grouping